debhere/Predict-Crypto-Price/README.md

 **Machine Learning:** Meta Prophet

+**Database:** Sql-Server 19

 ## Dataset

 Data collection is a key step in any machine learning initiative.
 The dataset contains 6 month worth of bitcoin ohlc (open, high, low, close) prices over a granularity of 5 mins.

-In order to do that, the coinbase api https://docs.cdp.coinbase.com/exchange/reference/exchangerestapi_getproductcandles is invoked and stored in a local sql-server database.
+In order to do that, the coinbase api https://docs.cdp.coinbase.com/exchange/reference/exchangerestapi_getproductcandles is invoked and the data is stored in a local sql-server database.

 It is a general ETL (Extract, Transform, Load) methodology where the data is extracted from an external api, transformed as applicable and loaded into the database.

 ## Database

-As mentioned, the collected data is stored locally into a sql-server database.
+As mentioned earlier, the collected data is stored locally into a sql-server database.
 Refer the sql script to create the database schema. [here](/scripts/database/crypto.sql)

 Presently, only one table is created for Bitcoin.